Clayton Keller: International play

 Keller first represented the United States internationally at the 2014 World U-17 Hockey Challenge.
-He led the tournament in scoring with 13 points in six games, but Team USA finished in second place, losing 2–1 to Russia in the championship game.
-He won a gold medal the following year at the 2015 IIHF World U18 Championships, with four goals and 11 points in eight games.
-Although the United States only took bronze at the 2016 IIHF World U18 Championships, Keller had four goals and 14 points in seven games, and he was named the Tournament MVP and a member of the Media All-Star Team.
+He led the tournament in scoring with 13 points in six games, but the United States finished in second place, losing 2–1 to Russia in the championship game.
+He won a gold medal the following year at the 2015 World U18 Championships, with four goals and 11 points in eight games.
+Although the United States only took bronze at the 2016 World U18 Championships, Keller had four goals and 14 points in seven games, and he was named tournament's most valuable player (MVP) and a member of the Media All-Star Team.

-Keller was selected to the United States junior team for the 2017 World Junior Ice Hockey Championships, scoring two goals in the opening-day 6–1 rout of Latvia.
+Keller was selected to the United States junior team for the 2017 World Junior Championships, scoring two goals in the opening-day 6–1 rout of Latvia.
 He faced his Arizona teammate Dylan Strome in the gold medal game against Canada, which the United States won 5–4.
 Keller finished the tournament with a three goals and a team-leading 11 points.
 Canadian Thomas Chabot was named the tournament MVP, but Keller was named to the All-Star Team.

-Three Coyotes played for the United States men's national ice hockey team at the 2017 IIHF World Championship, including Keller.
-The youngest player in that year's tournament, Keller scored five goals in seven preliminary-round games, including a hat-trick in Team USA's 7–2 victory over Denmark.
-He finished the tournament with five goals and seven points in eight games as Team USA was shut out 2–0 by Finland in the quarterfinals.
-He returned to play for the United States two years later at the 2019 IIHF World Championship, He recorded two goals and four points in eight games for the seventh-place United States team.
+Three Coyotes played for the United States senior team at the 2017 World Championship, including Keller.
+The youngest player in that year's tournament, Keller scored five goals in seven preliminary-round games, including a hat-trick in United States' 7–2 victory over Denmark.
+He finished the tournament with five goals and seven points in eight games as the United States won 2–0 against Finland in the quarterfinals.
+He returned to play for the United States two years later at the 2019 World Championship, He recorded two goals and four points in eight games for the seventh-place United States team.

+Keller represented the United States at the 2025 World Championship, where he recorded three goals and seven assists in 10 games and helped the United States team win their first gold medal since 1933.